Phentermine: America’s Favorite Weight Loss Prescription

 1. What should I eat while taking phentermine?

 There is no specific “best diet” to follow while taking phentermine.
-Instead, patients should work on portion control and balancing your diet to include plenty of lean protein, whole grains and nutrient-rich fruits and vegetables.
+Instead, patients should work on portion control and balancing their diet to include plenty of lean protein, whole grains, and nutrient-rich fruits and vegetables.

 2. Do I need to exercise to lose weight with phentermine?